The Legend of Zelda: Four Swords Adventures: Navi Trackers

 Navi Trackers (formerly planned as a stand-alone game titled Tetra's Trackers) is a game only present in the Japanese version of Four Swords Adventures (Four Swords +).
 Multiple players use a combination of the television screen and Game Boy Advances to search for members of Tetra's pirate crew to gain as many stamps as possible within a given time limit.
 Action takes place on the Game Boy Advance used by each player, with the television screen showing a basic map and Tetra narrating the action.
 A single-player mode is available, which allows players to either collect alone or compete against Tingle.

 Plot

 Setting

-The game takes place centuries after Majora's Mask and Twilight Princess, within the events of the "Child Timeline", and chronologically is the final game in this timeline prior to Breath of the Wild.
-The game features a separate incarnation of the Dark Lord Ganondorf/The Dark Beast Ganon to the one whose backstory is shown in Ocarina of Time, something which is unique to Four Swords Adventures.
+Four Swords Adventures is the third and last game where takes place centuries after Majora's Mask and Twilight Princess, within the events of the Child Era of the "Victorious Hero" timeline.
+The game features a separate incarnation of the Dark Lord Ganondorf/Dark Beast Ganon to the one whose backstory is shown in Ocarina of Time, something which is unique to Four Swords Adventures.